 This is just one example of how to identify cloud-based resources that could be candidates for optimization.

 Now that you've identified architecture for optimization, go ahead and do so.
-Whether you right-size your instances, fine tune your databases, modify your storage usage, better configure your load balancers, or even re-architect your applications, in the end your goal is to be able to compare your new, optimized architecture against the baselines you captured in Step 2.
-For more about baselines please review the Establish Objectives & Baselines tutorial.
+Whether you right-size your instances, fine tune your databases, modify your storage usage, better configure your load balancers, or even re-architect your applications, in the end your goal is to be able to compare your new, optimized architecture against the anomaly you captured in Step 2.
+For more about anomalies please review the Establish Objectives & Anomaly tutorial.

 You can create an alert condition for NRQL queries.
 Be sure to reference the complete documentation as needed.